 Re-conviction is defined as a conviction resulting from a re-arrest where the re-arrest occured within the specified time period.
 The actual conviction may occur outside the specified follow-up period.
-Reconvictions are recorded at the conclusion of court proceedings and merged into the VSP database.
+Re-convictions are recorded at the conclusion of court proceedings and merged into the VSP database.
 Because of this processing time lag, the measure is not immediately reportable.
 However, this measure is indicative of new criminal behavior because the charge is adjudicated in a court of law.
 The re-conviction rates reported in the table below only consider convictions for offenses that occurred after an inmate's release date.

-Re-conviction rates were the lowest at the 36-month follow-up period with the FY2019 release cohort.
-The six-month re-conviction rate is similar for the FY2017, FY2018, and FY2022 release cohorts.
+Re-conviction rates were the lowest at the 36-month follow-up period with the FY2018 release cohort.
+The FY2019 release cohort has the lowest re-conviction rate for the 24-month follow up period.
+The six-month re-conviction rate is similar for the FY2016 to FY2020 release cohorts.
 The FY2021 release cohort has the lowest re-conviction rate at the six and 12-month follow-up periods.
-Conviction rates of some previously reported periods increased as a result of court delays due to closures and operating at limited capacities during the COVID-19 pandemic.
+Differences in re-conviction rates may be the result of court delays due to closures and operating at limited capacities during the COVID-19 pandemic.